MishaConway/sequel_acts_as_versionable/README.md

 I will provide some usage examples in the future.
 In the meantime, you can refer to https://github.com/csegura/acts_as_versionable as my plugin is using the same exact interface.

+## Example migration

+Any model you this plugin on will require a migration...

+    Sequel.migration do
+      up do
+        alter_table :thingies do
+          add_column :version_number, Integer, :default => 0
+          add_column :version_id, Integer
+        end
+      end

+      down do
+        alter_table :thingies do
+          drop_column :version_number
+          drop_column :version_id
+        end
+      end
+    end

 ## Contributing